 The OCNE curriculum is designed as a four-year course of study.
 The first year is devoted to pre-admissions requisites and/or pre-program courses (45 credits) required before starting the nursing program.
-The second and third year of study is comprised of six terms, allowing students to complete the Associate of Applied Science degree (AAS) and be eligible to take the NLCEX-RN licensing exam.
+The second and third years of study are comprised of six terms, allowing students to complete the Associate of Applied Science degree (AAS) and be eligible to take the NCLEX-RN licensing exam.
 Licensure is granted through the Oregon State Board of Nursing.
-After licensure, students can continue on in OHSU RN-BS nursing major program.
+After licensure, students can continue on in OHSU's RN-BS nursing major program.

 Applications are accepted once per year in the winter for fall entry.
 PCC’s nursing program is competitive and applications are evaluated on a point system.
 Minimum eligibility requirements must be met in order to apply.
 Contact the Health Admission Office for information and admission instructions.